pseudomuto/housekeeper/README.md

 - **Error handling**: Fails fast with detailed error messages

 See the [CLAUDE.md](CLAUDE.md) file for comprehensive technical documentation.

+## Contributing

+We welcome contributions!
+Please see [.github/CONTRIBUTING.md](.github/CONTRIBUTING.md) for guidelines on how to contribute to this project.

 ## Project Status